s-brenner/maf-trips/docs/index.md

 ### About the Developer

-I fly the KC-135 for a living and write iOS apps as a hobby.
-Send feedback to brenner.scott.developer@gmail.com.
+I fly the KC-135 for a living and wrote this iOS app as a hobby.
+Send feedback to me [here](mailto:brenner.scott.developer@gmail.com).

 ### Legal Stuff